WanderlandTravelers/wanderlandtravelers.com/_posts/2018-12-12-valley-of-fire-state-park.md

 img: VF1.jpg
 ---

-As you enter Valley of Fire State Park it doesn't take long to see what an visual wonderland this place is.
+As you enter Valley of Fire State Park it doesn't take long to see what a visual wonderland this place is.
 Even though it's just an hour northeast of Las Vegas it feels worlds away.
 The stark beauty of the colorful sandstone, the roaming herds of big horn sheep, and the delicate pastels that come to life at sunset make this a must-see place.
 There are several hiking trails in the park and they'll take you to petroglyphs, slot canyons, petrified logs, arches, and vibrant sandstone you have to see to believe.

 ### THE QUICK DETAILS
 * As of this writing, entrance to the state park is $10 per vehicle
-* Dogs are welcome throughout the park but must be kept on a leash
+* Dogs are welcome throughout the park but must be kept on leash
 * RV parking is available at the visitor's center and there's a campground within the park that has a dump station and fresh water spigots
 * This area sees extreme heat in the summer: be sure to carry plenty of water for yourself and your dogs!
 * The park closes at sunset so be aware of timing and make sure not to linger after sundown